cms-opendata-workshop/workshop-lesson-root/_episodes/02-get-root.md

 ## Docker

 If you want to use ROOT in a CI system (e.g. GitLab pipelines or GitHub actions), most likely the software will be made available via Docker.
 The official ROOT docker containers can be found at [https://hub.docker.com/r/rootproject/root](https://hub.docker.com/r/rootproject/root).
 The different base images and ROOT versions are encoded in the tags, for example `6.22.00-ubuntu20.04`, and `latest` will get you the latest ROOT release (v6.22) based on Ubuntu 20.04.
 If you want to try it, [get Docker](https://docs.docker.com/get-docker/) and run the following command to start the container with a bash shell.
-Note howver that these images won't give you and C++14 support and therefore will not work for some activities in the rest of the lesson.
+Note, however, that these images won't give you c++14 support and, therefore, will not work for some activities in the rest of this lesson.

 ```bash
 docker run --rm -it rootproject/root /bin/bash